 Click on the New button at the top to Compose a New Message:

-Simply put the following in the subject line "DU Confidential" without quotes and any other subject you want added:
+Simply put the following in the subject line "DU Confidential" without quotes and any additional subject you want added:

 Step 4.
 Viewing an Encrypted Email